audacity/audacity/lib-src/libnyquist/nyquist/sys/win/README.txt

 A source version is also available (the same source download is for Win32, Mac OS X, and Linux).
 The source version is intended for developers who want to recompile Nyquist.
-The contents of the source archive are extracted to the C:\nyquist directory, but you can put it anywhere you like.
-You can then open the workspace file, nyquist.sln, using Microsoft Visual C++.
-You can build and run the command line version of Nyquist from within Visual C++.
-There is a batch file, comp-ide.bat, for bulding the Nyquist IDE.
-This requires the Java SDK from Sun Microsystems.
+See Win32 Installation in the reference manual for more instructions.

 64-bit Windows
 --------------
-Nyquist runs on 64-bit Windows.
-Although you can compile a 64-bit native version, Nyquist is currently released for 32-bit Windows.
+Nyquist runs on 64-bit Windows and is no longer tested on 32-bit Windows.
-When running on 64-bit Windows, note that the Registry entries will be under HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\CMU\Nyquist.
-The "Wow6432Node" creates a special namespace for 32-bit programs.

 Optional
 --------